 Data sharing is necessary for the Aging Network to demonstrate the volume, value, impact, and effectiveness of the services provided and work performed.
 However, not all data collected by the Aging Network is publicly releasable/sharable.
 Personally Identifiable Information or PII (i.e., names, contact information, birthdates) should not be shared with any individual or entity to which the AAA does not hold a contractual or statutory relationship.
 PII may be shared when the involved parties have entered into a formal data sharing agreement to assure the information will remain protected from unauthorized disclosure and be used to serve the public interest.
 Shared data from the AAA should always be in the form of documents or files.
 Data sharing via direct access to information systems is at the discretion of the system administrator.
-Some programs, including Adult Protective Services and Ombudsman have additional data sharing arrangement.
+Some programs, including Adult Protective Services and Ombudsman have additional data sharing requirements and restrictions, and require ICOA approval prior to instituting any data sharing arrangement.